cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 Trade-off Accepted: Reduced user flexibility and conversational feel.
 However, query success rates were 40% higher with structured inputs.
 We gradually relaxed constraints once users understood system boundaries.

-These trade-offs were not compromises.
-They were deliberate choices about where to invest complexity, where to accept limitations, and how to build trust before scaling.
+These trade-offs were deliberate choices about where to invest complexity, where to accept limitations, and how to build trust before scaling.

 ---